Long-term nuclear waste warning messages: Written messages

 The Waste Isolation Pilot Plant has done extensive research in development of written or pictorial messages to warn future generations.
 Since today's written languages are unlikely to survive, the research team has considered pictograms and hostile architecture in addition to them.
 Texts were proposed to be translated to every UN written language.
 In 1994, Level II, III, and IV messages in English were translated into French, Spanish, Chinese, Arabic, Russian, and Navajo, with plans to continue testing and revision of the original English text and subsequent eventual translation into further languages.

+Carl Sagan was invited to participate in the Waste Isolation Pilot Plant panel to discuss the topic of nuclear semiotics, but could not attend due to a scheduling conflict.
+However, he still sent in his opinion in the form of a letter which suggested the use of the skull & crossbones symbol to dissuade trespassing by future civilizations.

 Conceptual designs for the Waste Isolation Pilot Plant included an "Information Center" at the geometric center of the site.
 The building would be an open structure of solid granite or concrete, measuring 40 × 32 × 10 ft, and contain Level IV messages.
 The plans included a suggestion that the building be designed so as to create a "dissonant and mournful" whistling sound when wind blew through it, acting as a Level I message.

 Working as part of the Human Interference Task Force in 1981, Vilmos Voigt from Eötvös-Loránd University (Budapest) proposed the installation of warning signs in the most important global languages in a concentric pattern around any terminal storage location.
 As time passed, further signs would be added translating the earlier signs, with the earlier ones remaining in place.

 Physical markers

 The Sandia report explored designs for physical markers which conveyed the concepts of dangerous emanations, shapes that evoke bodily harm, and the concept of "shunned land" that appears destroyed or poisoned.
-The designs suggested included:
+The named designs suggested included: